PENICILLIN G PROCAINE- penicillin g procaine injection, suspension

 Pseudomembranous colitis has been reported with nearly all antibacterial agents, including penicillin G, and may range in severity from mild to life-threatening.
 Therefore, it is important to consider this diagnosis in patients who present with diarrhea subsequent to the administration of antibacterial agents.

-Treatment with antibacterial agents alters the normal flora of the colon and may permit overgrowth of clostridium.
-Studies indicate that a toxin produced by Clostridium difficile is one primary cause of "antibiotic-associated colitis."
+Treatment with antibacterial agents alters the normal flora of the colon and may permit overgrowth of clostridioides.
+Studies indicate that a toxin produced by Clostridioides difficile is one primary cause of "antibiotic-associated colitis."

 After the diagnosis of pseudomembranous colitis has been established, therapeutic measures should be initiated.
 Mild cases of pseudomembranous colitis usually respond to drug discontinuation alone.
 In moderate to severe cases, consideration should be given to management of fluids and electrolytes, protein supplementation and treatment with an antibacterial drug clinically effective against C. difficile colitis.